Leo Castelli and his Gallery As Landmarks of 20th Century Art

 The Leo Castelli Gallery

-Leo Castelli opened his own gallery in 1957, which became the leading commercial venue in the city in just a few years, featuring Surrealists and other European artists, alongside American Abstract Expressionists such as Cy Twombly, Jackson Pollock, Willem de Kooning, and others.
-Already a year after the opening, Jasper Johns and Robert Rauschenberg joined the gallery and opened a path for showcasing Pop Art, Minimalism and Conceptual Art , including the works of artists such as Frank Stella, Roy Lichtenstein, Andy Warhol, Robert Morris, Donald Judd, Dan Flavin, etc.
+Leo Castelli opened his own gallery in 1957, which became the leading commercial venue in the city in just a few years, featuring Surrealists and other European names, alongside American Abstract Expressionists such as Cy Twombly, Jackson Pollock, Willem de Kooning, and others.
+Already a year after the opening, Jasper Johns and Robert Rauschenberg joined the gallery and opened a path for showcasing Pop Art, Minimalism and Conceptual Art, including the work of artists such as Frank Stella, Roy Lichtenstein, Andy Warhol, Robert Morris, Donald Judd, Dan Flavin, etc.

 Leo Castelli reigned for decades as America’s most influential art dealer.
 Now Annie Cohen-Solal recounts his incalculably influential and astonishing life in Leo and His Circle.
 After emigrating to New York in 1941, Castelli would not open a gallery for sixteen years, when he had reached the age of fifty.
 But as the first to exhibit the then-unknown Jasper Johns, Castelli emerged as a tastemaker overnight and fast came to champion a virtual Who’s Who of twentieth-century masters: Rauschenberg, Lichtenstein, Warhol, and Twombly, to name a few.
 The secret of Leo’s success?
 Personal devotion to the artists, his “heroes”: by putting young talents on stipend and seeking placement in the ideal collection rather than with the top bidder, he transformed the way business was done, multiplying the capital, both cultural and financial, of those he represented.